Frederic Laurence: First World War

-Laurence was commissioned as a second lieutenant in the 6th Battalion, Worcestershire Regiment, being confirmed in his rank on 6 March 1915.
+Laurence was commissioned as a second lieutenant in the 6th (Extra Reserve) Battalion, Worcestershire Regiment, being confirmed in his rank on 6 March 1915.
 He was later seconded to the Royal Flying Corps, being appointed a flying officer on 23 May 1917.
 He then served as a flight commander in No. 70 Squadron, flying a Sopwith Camel single-seat fighter.
 He gained his first victory, shared with the rest of his flight, on 28 July 1917 by driving down a German two-seater over Ypres.
 On 20 October he drove down an Albatros D.V over the Roulers—Menin road, and another west of Roulers the following day.
 A week later, on 27 October, he scored twice, driving down two more D.Vs over Roulers, one solo and the other shared with Major Nethersole, Lieutenant Goode, and Second Lieutenants Frank Hobson, C. W. Primeau, and Edward Booth.
 On 26 November he was awarded the Military Cross.